Blevs/blevs/content/blog/clojure-crash-course.md

 2
 ```

 The parenthesis go on the outside.
-In Clojure, instead of invoking
+In Clojure, instead of invoking functions
-functions with `f(x)`, we do `(f x)`.
-While initially confusing, it offers
+with `f(x)`, we do `(f x)`.
+While initially confusing, it offers distinct
-distinct advantages.
-One is that is in the form of a list.
-This makes our
+advantages.
+One is that our code is a list.
+This makes it data.
+We can edit,
-code data.
-We can edit, process and modify our code using the same tools we
+process and modify our code using the same tools we use to work with data.
-use to work with data.
 We won't get into that here, but it is very cool.

-Second, more practically, is that is almost all of the syntax you need to
+Second, more practically, is that it is almost all of the syntax you need to
 know.
 With the exception of data literals (like vectors), and some common
 macros, that is pretty much it.